mszkb/won_reputation_privacy/README.md

 **Care:** For simplification we hardcoded the IDs.
 See docs/alice.png bob.png carol.png and carlie.png.
 The IDs are tied to those program arguments in the images.
 To change the IDs, go to CLI.java constructor.
+The CLI Tool also prints out the Strings which need to be copied to other instances of the CLI Tool.
+Which instance is described in the output.

 **Alice, Bob, Charlie, Carol basic protocol commands:**
 send_randomhash
 *receive_hash \<hash from other user>